Wall Street Weekahead: State of the Union more likely to raise eyebrows than stocks

 Congress agreed to extend funding to Feb.
 8 and the White House is expected to unveil an immigration legislation framework a day before the speech.

-Strategists also are wary about how Trump will approach international trade, including the North American Free Trade Agreement (NAFTA) in his speech due to his tendency for “America First” rhetoric.
+Strategists also are wary about how Trump will approach international trade, including the North American Free Trade Agreement, due to his tendency for “America First” rhetoric.

 “We know historically protectionism is bad for the economy.
 It’s bad for markets.
 You open a great deal of uncertainty if you hone in on that,” said JonesTrading’s O‘Rourke.